Klingebeil/homepage/wiki/Better Work/07-internal-coms-tools.md

 Okay, let‘s talk about some interesting practices that fit the mold of asynchronous and written communication.

+### Agile Communication

+While not explicitly written for *distributed* teams, “agile communication” is a great way to structure communication [inside companies](https://defradigital.blog.gov.uk/a-guide-to-agile-communication/).

+> Your comms strategy should simply be “Show the thing.
+Be clear.
+Be brief.”
+Any time you spend trying to come up with something that says broadly the same thing, only using many more words, is probably wasted time.

+It argues in favor of blogging at the speed of work with a heavy focus on quick, short posts, showing the artifacts of work, and building up a archive of posts.

+The practice is described in a [great piece on the Gov.uk blog](https://defradigital.blog.gov.uk/a-guide-to-agile-communication/) as well as in the [book of the same name by Giles Turnbull](https://agilecommshandbook.com/).

 ### Amazon‘s six pager

 According to myth: *Amazon* banned PowerPoint presentations in 2004 and [instead installed a culture of written memos](https://www.businessinsider.com.au/jeff-bezos-email-against-powerpoint-presentations-2015-7).